mongodb/specifications/source/change-streams.rst

   class ChangeStreamOptions {
     /**
-     * Allowed values: ‘none’, ‘lookup’.
+     * Allowed values: ‘none’, ‘updateLookup’.
 Defaults to ‘none’.
 When set to
-     * ‘lookup’, the change stream will include both a delta describing the
+     * ‘updateLookup’, the change notification for partial updates will include both
-     * changes to the document, as well as a copy of the entire document that was
+     * a delta describing the changes to the document, as well as a copy of the entire
-     * changed from some time after the change occurred.
-For forward compatibility,
+     * document that was changed from some time after the change occurred.
+For forward
-     * a driver MUST NOT raise an error when a user provides an unknown value.
-The
+     * compatibility, a driver MUST NOT raise an error when a user provides an unknown
-     * driver relies on the server to validate this option.
+     * value.
+The driver relies on the server to validate this option.
      *
      * @note this is an option of the `$changeStream` pipeline stage.
      */
     fullDocument: string = ‘none’;

     /**
      * Specifies the logical starting point for the new change stream.